IntroPhylogenomics/ComputingFundamentals/CommandLine_Navigating.md

 You can also mix and match standard characters with wildcards for more sophisticated patterns.
 For instance, to find all the files that start with `m` and end with `.txt`, you can use

 `ls m*.txt` - list all files starting with `m` and ending with `.txt`.

+## Command History and Tab Completion

+As you type in Terminal, it stores a record of the commands you've used recently.
+This feature can be very helpful if you need to reuse a command later.
+For instance, at a fresh command prompt, just press the up arrow key.
+You should now see the last command you used!
+If you keep pressing up, you can scroll back through your command history.

+If you want to see this history, you can use the `history` command.

+`history` - display your latest command history

+This will display all of your most recent commands on numbered lines.

+Another useful trick when working at the command line is tab completion.
+As you start to type a command or a filename, the system will try and guess what you want if you press `tab`.
+If it is unable to distinguish among the possibilies, nothing will happen when you press `tab`.
+But if you've typed enough for the system to fill in the rest, it will!

+For instance, type each of the following and see if the system can guess that you want to execute the `history` command.

+`h` + `tab` - Does it autocomplete the command?
+`hi` + `tab`
+`his` + `tab`
+`hist` + `tab`
+`histo` + `tab`
+`histor` + `tab`